robot-aquila/kunit/README.md

 * Higher level - you can use object#member calling signature in your programs but keep in mind that supporting such approach may be terminated by kOS maintainers.
-In case if it is terminated you will forced to rewrite all your classes for official supported syntax with object["member"] calling signature.
+In case if it is terminated you will be forced to rewrite all your classes for official supported syntax with object["member"] calling signature.
 Possible, KUnit maintainers will provide a tool for automatical refactoring but no promises.